-You know when I started this Disney blog I never dreamed that I would write a statement like “no elephant snot involved.”
+When I started this Disney blog, I never dreamed that I would write a statement like “no elephant snot involved.”

 Before you know it, you’ll have somehow safely returned to the dock.
-Your skipper will literally kick you out and you are finally free to head across the way for a spin on Magic Carpets of Aladdin.
+Your skipper will kick you out, and you are finally free to head across the way for a spin on Magic Carpets of Aladdin.

 As far as the Jungle Cruise goes, it has remained popular throughout the years.
-Most will want to try and ride this attraction prior to 11:00 a.m. before crowds tend to rise.
+Most will want to try and ride this attraction before 11:00 a.m., before crowds tend to rise.

 Additionally, Jungle Cruise is somewhat different at night than in the daytime.
 And it’s usually easier to ride as nighttime falls.

-You might also enjoy these other rides nearby:
+You might also enjoy these other Magic Kingdom Rides:

-If you are a fan of the Jungle Cruise or looking for a great meal at Magic Kingdom, I must recommend getting a reservation for Jungle Skipper Canteen (review).
-The food and service are great, maybe slightly reminiscent of the Jungle Cruise!
+If you are a fan of the Jungle Cruise or looking for a great meal at Magic Kingdom, I recommend getting a reservation for Jungle Skipper Canteen.
+The food and service are excellent, maybe slightly reminiscent of the Jungle Cruise!

-Feel free to check out these other popular resort review for the Magic Kingdom area:
+Feel free to check out these other popular resort reviews for the Magic Kingdom area: